JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 {{< /cards >}}

 {{< callout type="info" >}}
-Once containers are installed, you can bundle your apps!
+Once containers are installed, **you can bundle your apps** or use the ones that other have created!
 {{< /callout >}}

 3. To understand better Python Web Frameworks, specially **Django**, as its the one that QaTrack uses